bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 .. figure:: ./figure-GPD-F(p).PNG
-  :scale: 30 %
+  :scale: 40 %
   :alt: alternate text
   :align: center
   :figclass: align-center

   Figure2. (a) **Cutting plane**:the plane orthogonal to the direction of minimum principal curvature at point p; (b) Darboux frame (**F(p)**): a surface normal and two principal curvatures.

-In each point, we generate a lot of candidates.
+In each point, we generate a lot of candidates by searching two dimensional grid in Y axis and Θ axis (Yaw angle in the cutting plane) of the F(p) .

  | API: hand_set_list = HandSearch::searchHands.evalHands  in /src/gpd/candidate/hand_search.cpp
  | the implement is in /src/gpd/candidate/hand_set.cpp